garylirocks/quickrefs/azure-networking.markdown

 - You can add static routes to the custom route table, which will take precedence over propagated routes with same prefix
   - You control whether a vNet connection picks up those static routes via the "Propagate default route" option on the connection
-- All connections can associate/propagate to a custom route table
+- vNet connections can associate/propagate to any route tables
+- Branches can
+  - associate ONLY to the Default route table
+  - propagate to any route tables
 - Custom route tables can have labels, which are used to group route tables, a vNet connection can propagate to labels, as well as individual route tables
-- Branches can only associate to the Default route table ?? // TODO

 #### Routing scenarios